Internet2/tier-grouper/README.md

 ```

 *Step 2:* Now that there is a database and the mysql container is still running from
 step 1, we can prepare to build the Grouper docker container.
-The Grouper app installer was
-packaged as an interactive .war file which asks many questions.
-To automate the
-build, we are using an expect script which can be found here:
+Note that our install assumes that the database container is running at the IP address 172.17.0.2 - if you want to build with a different address, update this in the expect script located in
 ```
-./build-configs/grouper-install-expect.exp
+configs/grouper-install-expect.exp
 ```
+Why an expect script?
+The Grouper app installer was packaged as an interactive .war
+file which asks many questions, so we automated the build with an expect script.

 For those interested, the expect script was created by running _autoexpect_ on a
 partially installed Grouper environment like this: